jim-schwoebel/allie/README.md

 Typical augmentation scheme is to take 50% of the data and augment it and leave the rest the same.
 This is what they did in Tacotron2 architecture.

+Create YAML means that the entire repository will be generated to host the model for production.

+Model compression if True compresses the model for production purposes to reduce memory consumption.
+Note this only can happen on Keras or scikit-learn / TPOT models for now.

 ## types of data

 Load folders and data script type based on principal type of file.